StackVista/stackstate-docs/k8s-suse-rancher-prime-air-gapped.md

 ## Copying the Required Files to the Remote Host

 Copy the following files from the local host to the host in the private network:
-- o11y-images.txt (List of images required by the Rancher Prime Observability chart)
+- o11y-images.txt (List of images required by the SUSE Observability chart)
-- o11y-images.tar.gz (An archive with the Rancher Prime Observability's Docker images)
+- o11y-images.tar.gz (An archive with the SUSE Observability's Docker images)
 - [o11y-load-images.sh](https://raw.githubusercontent.com/StackVista/helm-charts/master/stable/stackstate-k8s/installation/o11y-load-images.sh) (Bash script to upload Docker images to a registry)
 - Helm charts downloaded earlier:
   - stackstate-k8s-A.B.C.tgz